Kalabasa/leanrada.com/src/pages/works/dimensions2.md

 # Dimensions

-## Part 2: Augmented reality
+## Part 2.
+Augmented reality

-<small class="small-block">[Part 1 of this post.](dimensions.html)</small>
+The idea of including augmented reality into the art piece was wholly inspired by [AR.js](https://github.com/jeromeetienne/AR.js), an awesome project that brings fast and easy augmented reality to the web.

-The idea of including augmented reality was wholly inspired by [AR.js](https://github.com/jeromeetienne/AR.js), an awesome project that brings fast and easy augmented reality to the web.
+<iframe width="512" height="288" src="https://www.youtube-nocookie.com/embed/0MtvjFg7tik" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/0MtvjFg7tik" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+The AR.js demo looked really cool and smooth.

-The planned user flow was like this:
+With augmented reality, the art piece became an art experience.
+The user flow for the experience went like this:

-* User sees the piece and notices QR code.
+1. User sees the piece and notices the **QR code**.
-* User whips out smartphone to scan QR code.
+1. User whips out smartphone to **scan** the QR code.
-* Smartphone is directed to the app.
+1. Smartphone is directed to the **app**.
-* App opens the phone’s camera to track the piece.
+1. App opens the phone’s camera to **track** the piece in 3D space.
-* App superimposes virtual art on the physical art.
+1. App superimposes virtual art on the physical art, *augmenting reality*. ✨

-Implementing piece tracking (step 4) was met with difficulty.
-AR.js required special markers in order to track the 3D scene.
+Implementing object tracking (step 4) proved to be difficult.
+With AR.js, it required special **markers** in order to track the 3D scene.

-The prints were already finalized, so I couldn’t add AR markers on it then.
+The prints were already finalized, so I couldn’t add AR markers on it by then.
 Plus, the piece already had a QR code slapped on it.
-Adding any more technological tags would’ve ruined it.
+Adding any more technical tags would’ve ruined it.

 I looked around for alternatives like **Tracking.js**, **OpenCV**, and even **TensorFlow**, but ultimately implemented my own **image recognition** algorithm.